tiffanytse/dev-tool-dynamo/README.md

 # Dev Tool Dynamo

-A small, fun, browser game to test your knowledge of using the browser developer tools.
+A small, fun, browser game to test your knowledge of the browser developer tools.

 <http://thomasjbradley.github.com/dev-tool-dynamo/>